Jan271001/Project1_Navigation/README.md

 The task is episodic, and in order to solve the environment, the agent must reach an average score of +13 over 100 consecutive episodes.

 ## Getting started
 Before runing the code in the jupyter-notebook make sure to install the necessary libraries.
 If you'd like to install them on your own machine please follow the instructions below.
+These instructions implay that your machine allready satisfys conditions to run jupyter notebooks and python3-code.